 Investigations support the main vine in every respect!

-Describe or find an investigation in each of the strands that you
+Describe or find an investigation in each of the

 Write down several questions you have been asked and how you